Tan Kiat How

-Prior to his appointment as Senior Minister of State, he served as Minister of State for National Development, Minister of State for Communications and Information and Minister of State in the Prime Minister's Office between 2020 and 2021.

 A computer engineer by profession, Tan had worked at the Ministry of Communications and Information (MCI) and was the chief executive officer of the Infocomm Media Development Authority (IMDA).

 He made his political debut in the 2020 general election when he joined a five-member PAP team contesting in East Coast GRC, and they won with 53.39% of the vote.
-Tan was appointed Minister of State shortly after being elected, and appointed to the Prime Minister's Office from 2020 to 2021.
+Tan was appointed Minister of State for National Development, after being elected from 2022 to 2025, and appointed to the Prime Minister's Office from 2020 to 2021.
 In 2022, Tan was promoted Senior Minister of State after a Cabinet reshuffle.
+In the 2025 general elections, Tan was re-elected with 58.73% of the vote.

 Education

 Tan was educated at Hwa Chong Junior College before he went to the University of Illinois to study computer engineering and economics.
 He also completed a master's degree in management at Stanford University and was a Mason Fellow at Harvard University's John F. Kennedy School of Government.